Satomi007/acaddev/README.md

 CI/CD pipeline - AWS - Jenkins - GitHub

-## Getting Started

-This project is set 3 steps:

-- Deployment: involving the deployment of resources (instances and security groups) on AWS using Terraform and the configuration of web servers machines and jenkins machine with Ansible

-- Operations: involving the configuration of a jump host to allow ssh into other instances from employee pc or mac

-- CD: involving the configuration of jekins pipelines for CD to dev and prod web servers based on code updates

-### Prerequisites

-Terraform (Deployment), Ansible (Configuration), Java jdk (jenkins required), Jenkins(CI), AWS account (Cloud Provider), Github account(Source Control Mgmt.), ~1 pc or mac (simulation)~

 ## CD

 - Head branch or master branch is related to the Prod pipeline jenkins